gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

         visit(node)
 ```

-With these pieces in place, whenever a user interacts with the notebook, we can use the dependency graph to figure out which dependencies need to be executed first and where outputs should be propagated.
+With these pieces in place, whenever a user interacts with the notebook, we can use the dependency graph to figure out which cell need to be executed first and where outputs should be propagated.
 Maintaining this DAG is pretty valuable![^notebook-to-script]

 ### Caching execution results

 Once I got this far, I found a bug.
 Did you catch it?
-If a cell runs its dependencies before running itself, and then a cell propagates its output to its dependents, then the notebook is going to get itself into an infinite loop of reactivity.
+A cell runs its dependencies before running itself and also a cell propagates its output to its dependents.
+So cell $A$ triggers execution of dependent cell $B$, then $B$ triggers execution of $A$, etc. The notebook gets itself into an infinite loop of reactivity.

 We need a way to stop updates from propagating forever.
 Also, if a cell executes, but produces the same output as the last time it was run, we wouldn't want to waste compute triggering its dependents to re-execute unnecessarily.

 Both of these problems can be solved by caching the results of cell executions!
 A cell only needs to be re-executed if one of its inputs has changed since the last time it was run.
 Much more efficient!

+### Impure cells

 But what if a cell is not a pure function of its inputs?
 For example, a cell might read from a file on disk or make a network request via some API.
 Then it could produce different outputs even if its inputs haven't changed.
+The caching strategy described above would fail in this case.

-In these cases, the user can mark the cell as `impure` and it will _always_ re-execute when any of its descendants are run.
+In these cases, the user can mark the cell as `impure` and it will _always_ re-execute when any of its descendants (the whole subtree of downstream cells) are run.
+If this sounds like a lot of extra work, running these impure cells over and over again, you're right.

+There is one further optimization we can make though.
 The update of an impure cell only cascades if the new output differs from the cached output.
+The impure cell may run often, but its outputs need not cascade unnecessarily.

 The cost of equality checks on cached outputs is the main source of complexity in Cado's implementation.
 For objects with imprecise equality semantics, letting users define what equality means for each output variable is an interesting UX challenge that I don't have a great answer for yet.